A Filcro Media Staffing media technology executive search

 This executive was so familiar with the “broadcasting community” as a whole that he was also a fit to “Chair” appropriate groups that would benefit the Network’s attempt to set a new standard for distribution technology on a terrestrial level.

-This media technology executive's strength was developed from a very hands-on but not micromanagement approach in his previous environment.
+This media technology executive's strength was developed from a hands-on but not micromanagement approach in his previous environment.
 His thought provoking demeanor that made others feel at ease as opposed to being under pressure, was very refreshing.
 He had an unusual ability to make others feel as if they had found the solution, even if he had to step in to put out the fire himself.
 This strong soft skill set in a “technology environment” facilitates a more collaborative process when he is involved and everyone seems to be more productive with his “positive reinforcement”.
 His technology acumen is so astute that in his previous environment vendors looked to him for leadership when rolling out new products.
 His exceptional soft-skill sets were “ideal” based on mentoring required across multiple business lines internal and external to the Network’s technology environments.
 His strength with vendors was essential as he had to evangelize large technology spends all the way down the affiliate chain.

 This executive scored very high on Filcro Media Staffing’s proprietary technology and behavioral profiles.
 The balance of hard and soft skills was apparent, and confirmed, in person and on paper.